 Today, over half of working millennials are managing teams and making important business decisions.
 They are the ones driving purpose-driven cultures and contributing creative ideas that take their companies above their competitors, so you probably want them on your payroll.

-But in order to attract and retain a millennial workforce — the innovative employees your company is in need of – you have to understand what they want in terms of office design and culture.
+But in order to attract and retain a millennial workforce — the innovative employees your company needs — you have to understand what they want in terms of office design and culture.
 And then you have to create that combination.

 If you want to provide an environment and culture that motivates your potential millennial employees, here’s what you need to do.

+As the number of millennials and Gen Z employees have grown, new office design trends should become even more of a priority for companies looking to attract and retain top talent.
 Closed-up cubes and corner offices prevent collaboration and the flow of information, and millennials like working with, sharing ideas and learning from others.

-While you’re at it, bring in furniture that accommodates a variety of work styles: adjustable-height desks, so employees don't have to sit all day; and maybe a few yoga balls to replace traditional office chairs.
+Bring in furniture that accommodates a variety of work styles: adjustable-height desks, so employees don't have to sit all day; and maybe a few yoga balls to replace traditional office chairs.
 Freestanding dividers like bookshelves or even plant "walls" can be beneficial to your introverted employees who might struggle to focus in a completely open work area.

 Be sure there are plenty of conference rooms of varying sizes in your more open office.
 Although an open layout helps promote collaboration amongst employees, it also means that an employee's individual workspace is no longer a good place to hold private meetings or videoconferences with coworkers or business partners who are remotely located.